-Voyageurs National Park has more than 270 campsites, houseboat sites, and day use sites within its boundaries.
+Voyageurs National Park has more than 270 developed visitor use sites.
+These include; campsites, houseboat sites, and day use sites located within its boundaries.
 All of these sites offer outstanding amenities for your national park experience.

 Frontcountry Tent Camping Requirements

 Frontcountry tent camping is defined as campsites located along the shorelines of Rainy, Kabetogama, Namakan, and Sand Point Lakes that are accessible by watercraft.

 Backcountry tent camping is defined as designated campsites located within the interior of the Kabetogama Peninsula and are accessible by a combination of watercraft and hiking.

 How do I make a reservation?

 Online at www.recreation.gov.

 By phone at 1-877-444-6777.